2016 United States House of Representatives elections in Pennsylvania: District 14

-The 14th district included the entire city of Pittsburgh and parts of surrounding suburbs.T he incumbent was Democrat Michael F. Doyle, who had represented the district since 2003, and previously represented the 18th district from 1995 to 2003.
+The 14th district included the entire city of Pittsburgh and parts of surrounding suburbs.
+The incumbent was Democrat Michael F. Doyle, who had represented the district since 2003, and previously represented the 18th district from 1995 to 2003.
 He was re-elected with 84% of the vote in the primary and unopposed in the general in 2014; the district had a PVI of D+15.

 Democratic primary

 Doyle was challenged for the Democratic nomination by Janis Brooks, who ran against him in 2012 and 2014.